Couples Therapy to Negotiate the End of Your Relationship? Absolutely!

 Deciding on the many issues discussed above can feel impossible when trying to handle them alone.

-Consider the usefulness and support a couples therapy can offer each of you.
+Consider the usefulness and support couples therapy can offer each of you.

-It can help you both work your way through the process as collaboratively as possible.
+It can help each of you work your way through the process as collaboratively as possible.

 This article was originally posted here.

 It’s good to know that couples therapy can be used to create a good environment for separation and will help you build a friendship as you split.
 A close friend of mine recently caught his wife cheating and he would be heartbroken to completely distance himself from his best friend.
 I’ll be sure to pass this information on to him so he can know that there’s still a way he can have her in his life!